avishekmitra/Weather/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+    ## 1. Sotuion environment
+          OS : Windows 10
+          Solution platform : Ubuntu 18.04 on windows 10 (please refer Ubuntu 18.04 on windows 10 set up document to set up environment)
+          Language Used : (my_env) amitra@AU2148238W1:~/environments$ python -V
+                                                                      Python 3.6.7
+          Additional pakages : please see git Weather/requirements.txt

 ### Prerequisites